 What is Kingfisher?

 Kingfisher Airlines was known to provide an exceptional experience to its passengers.
-There were pre-installed televisions on the back of every seat and passengers were provided with complimentary headphones for an uninterrupted experience.
+There were pre-installed televisions on the back of every seat, and passengers were provided with complimentary headphones for an uninterrupted experience.
 The availability of international magazines, newspapers, books, etc., was a plus.
-The quality of seats was also excellent.
+The quality of the seats was also excellent.

 Kingfisher Airlines suffered heavy losses for a few years because of its low-cost airline, Kingfisher Red.
-As a result, there were excessive debts and unpaid taxes due to which Kingfisher Airlines was discontinued in 2012.
+As a result, there were excessive debts and unpaid taxes, due to which Kingfisher Airlines was discontinued in 2012.

 What is Kingfisher Red?